What is Hydrocodone?

 Hydrocodone is a highly addictive substance that is developed from the opium poppy.
 While the medication is not as strong as morphine, it is more addictive than codeine.

-The addictive properties in the opiate come directly from the plant substance.
+The addictive properties of the opiate come directly from the plant substance.
 Hydrocodone is created from the opium poppy and has the addictive properties that are found in all opiates.
 The opioid compounds found in the drug bind to the receptors in the brain, causing pain relief and other side effects.

 Depending on the individual, opioid compounds may cause addiction quickly or slowly.
 Some individuals will become addicted to the drug within one or two uses, while other patients taking the drug will require extended use of the medication to become physically dependent.

 Since opioid compounds bind to receptors in the brain, the drug can alter the chemical balance.
 The results of taking the drug include feelings of euphoria, sedation, and relief from pain.
-Over time, the receptors in the brain will decrease natural production of chemicals, which results in taking more drugs to achieve the same result.
+Over time, the receptors in the brain will decrease the natural production of chemicals, which results in taking more drugs to achieve the same result.
 Addiction occurs when the body becomes physically and emotionally dependent on the drug for normal activities.
 Withdrawal symptoms develop when the drug is taken in lower dosages or eliminated.

 Treatment for Addiction